-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Massage therapy and water therapy. ✓ May be covered as part of a physical therapy program in accordance with Medicare guidelines.
-Outpatient prescription drugs (such as self-administered or take home drugs). ✓ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) √ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
-See Alternative care and Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States.
-See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States.
-Prescription drugs prescribed for off-label use. ✓ Tor on labor doo.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Massage therapy and water ✓ therapy.
+May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Outpatient prescription drugs (such as self-administered or take home drugs). ✓ Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) ✓ Prescription drugs prescribed ✓ for off-label use.
 May be covered when supported by Medicare recognized compendium.
-TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. √
+Private room in a hospital. √ Covered only when medically necessary.